GSA/sinwebapp/README.md

 > cf push

 These commands are so frequent they have been further condensed into another BASH script.
-The BASH script, <i>/scripts/push-to-cf.sh</i>, takes care of installing and building the frontend for you, as long as you already logged into the <i>cf cli</i>.
+The BASH script, <i>/scripts/cf-push.sh</i>, takes care of installing and building the frontend for you, as long as you already logged into the <i>cf cli</i>.

-> bash ./scripts/push-to-cf.sh
+> bash ./scripts/cf-push.sh

+The <i>cf-push.sh</i> script has other capabilities, such as trailing CloudFoundry logs and cleaning the application.
+See comments within the script for more documentation.

 ## Work Flows